willroberts/minecraft-client-rs/README.md

 # minecraft-client-rs

-A client for the Minecraft RCON API.
+A client for the Minecraft RCON protocol.

 ## Library Usage